logo

 Abstract

-The SARS-CoV-2 spike (S)-protein D614G mutation is now globally predominant.
-This study compares the properties of the mutated S protein (sG614) with the original (sD614), finding that pseudoviruses carrying S614G enter ACE2-expressing cells more efficiently.
+SARS-CoV-2 variants with spike (S)-protein D614G mutations now predominate globally.
+We therefore compare the properties of the mutated S protein (sG614) with the original (sD614).
+We report here pseudoviruses carrying S614G enter ACE2-expressing cells more efficiently than those with S614.
 This increased entry correlates with less S1-domain shedding and higher S-protein incorporation into the virion.
-Similar results were obtained with virus-like particles.
-However, D614G did not alter S-protein binding to ACE2 or neutralization sensitivity.
-The increased infectivity is likely due to increased functional S protein incorporation into the virion.
+Similar results are obtained with virus-like particles produced with SARS-CoV-2 M, N, E, and S proteins.
+However, D614G does not alter S-protein binding to ACE2 or neutralization sensitivity of pseudoviruses.
+Thus, D614G may increase infectivity by assembling more functional S protein into the virion.

 Publisher